“My Tiles Are Cracking, What Do I Do Next!?”

 Extreme temperature changes

 Inside your home, temperature changes may be nominal and shouldn’t drastically impact the integrity of your tiles.
-However, if you’re using tiles outside that aren’t suitable for outdoor use with frost-proofing properties, extreme temperature changes can make them more prone to cracking.
+However, if you’re using tiles outside that aren’t suitable for outdoor use with frost-proofing properties, extreme temperature changes can make tiles cracking all the more likely.

 Unsuitable or low-quality tiles

 Not all tiles are made equal and some variations aren’t suitable for specific applications.
-As we mentioned above, using indoor tiles outside or installing wall tiles on floors can leave you more susceptible to tiles cracking in the long run.
+As we mentioned above, using indoor tiles outside or installing wall tiles on floors can leave you more susceptible to cracks in your wall or floor tiles in the long run.

 Why do tiles crack?

-When it comes to why tiles crack, the short answer is that the tile surface is put under too much stress that results in the material giving way and fracturing.
+When it comes to why tiles crack, the short answer is that the tile surface is put under too much stress, resulting in the material giving way and fracturing.
 These can be hairline cracks or more severe shattering, depending on the amount of strain the tile is put under.

 Made from hard ceramic or porcelain that undergoes high heat and pressure during manufacturing, tiles are well-equipped to withstand heavy bearing loads, footfall, extreme temperature fluctuations, exposure to moisture, and not to mention their fair share of impacts.
 The problem often comes when external factors undermine their individual strength and durability.